Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

 ## Developing your own hooks

-If you would like to develop your own hooks there are two options: local and remote repo based hooks.
-Local hooks are quite easy to setup, but they can only be used in the repo where they are saved.
-On the other hand the remote based hooks can be shared across many projects.
+If you would like to develop your own hooks there are two options: local and remote repo-based hooks.
+Local hooks are quite easy to set up, but they can only be used in the repo where they are saved.
+On the other hand, remote-based hooks can be shared across many projects.
 [The TwinCAT hooks](https://github.com/pcdshub/pre-commit-hooks) we used earlier, is an example of a remote hook.

-You can [use many languages](https://pre-commit.com/#supported-languages) to develop your own hooks.
+You can [use many languages](https://pre-commit.com/#supported-languages) to develop your hooks.
 Most languages need a working installation of that specific language on the system where the hooks are executed.
-The exceptions are node, python and ruby.
-For these languages no existing installation is needed.
-Hooks developed in these three languages setup their own (node, python, ruby) environment when first executed.
-On subsequent runs this environment will be reused.
+The exceptions are node, python, and ruby.
+For these languages, no existing installation is needed.
+Hooks developed in these three languages set up their own (node, python, ruby) environment when first executed.
+On subsequent runs, this environment will be reused.

 Remote hooks also need to be a valid git repo.
 That is because pre-commit will try to do a `git clone ...` of the repo url you supplied in the `.pre-commit.yaml` file.
 To make a remote hook, see the [TwinCAT hooks repo](https://github.com/pcdshub/pre-commit-hooks) as an example.

 ### Local hook example

-Developing your own local hook is quite straight forward.
-I'll explain how to do it by making a hook which checks if all links on this blog start with `https`.
-If they don't, it will replace `http` by `https`.
+Developing a local hook is quite straightforward.
+I'll explain how to do it by making a hook that checks if all links on this blog start with `https`.
+If they don't, it will replace `http` with `https`.

 First I added a file called [`.pre-commit-config.yaml`](https://github.com/Roald87/roald87.github.io/blob/main/.pre-commit-config.yaml) with the following content.
 See the comments for their meaning.